hootsuite/pre-commit-php/README.md

-# Hootsuite - PHP Pre-commit Hooks
+# Digital Pulp - PHP Pre-commit Hooks

-Pre-commit scripts appropiate for *any* PHP project.
+Pre-commit scripts appropriate for *any* PHP project.
 These hooks are made as custom plugins under the [pre-commit](http://pre-commit.com/#new-hooks) git hook framework.

 # Setup